stephquinn/final-project-stephquinn/README.md

 # final-project

 5/5 update:

-I didn't manage to change the date format so I could get the results in the two tables on my detail page to display in reverse chronological order.
-I commented out the code I tried in my aggregates.py file.
+This week, I managed to put totals of inspections and enforcement actions at the top of my detail page I didn't manage to change the date format so I could get the results in the two tables on my detail page to display in reverse chronological order.

 reverse chron tables for inspections and actions - why do I seemingly not have actual reverse chron order? are my dates not actually in date format or something? put totals of inspections and actions at the top